Boeing B-17 Flying Fortress: Origins

 On 8 August 1934, the USAAC tendered a proposal for a multiengine bomber to replace the Martin B-10.
 The Air Corps was looking for a bomber capable of reinforcing the air forces in Hawaii, Panama, and Alaska.
 Requirements were for it to carry a "useful bombload" at an altitude of 10000 ft for 10 hours with a top speed of at least 200 mph.

-They also desired, but did not require, a range of 2000 mi and a speed of 250 mph.
+They also desired, but did not require, a bomber with a range of 2000 mi and a speed of 250 mph.
 The competition for the air corps contract was to be decided by a "fly-off" between Boeing's design, the Douglas DB-1, and the Martin Model 146 at Wilbur Wright Field in Dayton, Ohio.

 The prototype B-17, with the Boeing factory designation of Model 299, was designed by a team of engineers led by E. Gifford Emery and Edward Curtis Wells, and was built at Boeing's own expense.
 It combined features of the company's experimental XB-15 bomber and 247 transport.
 The B-17's armament consisted of five .30 caliber (7.62 mm) machine guns, with a payload up to 4800 lb of bombs on two racks in the bomb bay behind the cockpit.
 The aircraft was powered by four Pratt & Whitney R-1690 Hornet radial engines, each producing 750 hp at 7000 ft.

-The first flight of the Model 299 was on 28 July 1935 with Boeing chief test-pilot Leslie Tower at the controls.
-The day before, Richard Williams, a reporter for The Seattle Times, coined the name "Flying Fortress" when – observing the large number of machine guns sticking out from the new airplane – he described it as a "15-ton flying fortress" in a picture caption.
-The most distinct mount was in the nose, which allowed the single machine gun to be fired toward nearly all frontal angles.
+The first flight of the Model 299 was on 28 July 1935 with Boeing chief test pilot Leslie Tower at the controls.
+The day before, Richard Williams, a reporter for The Seattle Times, coined the name "Flying Fortress" when – observing the large number of machine guns sticking out from the new aircraft – he described it as a "15-ton flying fortress" in a picture caption.
+The most distinctive mount was in the nose, which allowed the single machine gun to be fired toward nearly all frontal angles.